YusufAlper17/ChefPoint/README.md

 ## License

-This project is a demonstration application.
+This project is licensed under a custom proprietary license.
+Unauthorized use, distribution, modification, hosting, or commercial use is prohibited without prior written permission from the author.

+See the `LICENSE` file for full terms.

 ## Support